niklasnorin/red-thesis/source/15-method-intro-evaluation.md

 3. Implement the architecture
 4. Test the architecture with the Example Software

-If the Example Software is considered a test, then this is similar to a Test Driven Development, TDD, approach [#].

 ## Nomenclature
 The Emulated Hardware Abstraction Layer developed in this thesis will be called Quarterdock.
 Instead of writing out Emulated Hardware Abstraction Layer, the name Quarterdock will be used instead.